Life skills you can master by playing rummy

 Rummy is a timed game.
 While in real life you will usually get more than 30 seconds to make an important decision, playing rummy helps you sharpen this skill by prompting you to make the best decision in a limited time period.
 Initially, a player may see the fleeting seconds and panic, but with enough practice, you will no longer worry about the timer.
 You are more focused on what to do, rather than how long you have for it.
 You learn to manage your time effectively and even think ahead.

-Thinking Ahead and Adapting
+Thinking ahead and adapting

 Seasoned players tend to plan a few moves ahead.
 The more one practices, the better one gets at anticipating the best moves for the best possible outcome.
 This also entails switching your strategy in case things change in unexpected ways.